 Key differences include the addition of guidelines for citing social media and online content, simplified in-text citation rules, and changes in the formatting of references for sources with multiple authors.

 To cite a book in APA 7, include the author’s name, publication year, book title in italics, edition (if applicable), and the publisher.
-Example: Smith, J. A. (2020).
+Example: Noel, J. A. (2020).
 Title of the book (2nd ed.).
 Publisher.

 To cite a website in APA 7, include the author’s name, publication date, title of the web page in italics, website name, and URL.
 Example: Doe, J. (2021, January 15).
 Title of the web page.
 Website Name. https://www.example.com